leaflabs/libmaple/docs/source/hardware/maple.rst

 Rev 5
 ^^^^^

 These boards went on sale in November 2010.
-They have white buttons, and "r5" in small print near the "LeafLabs Maple" text next to the "infinity leaf" logo.
+They have white buttons and "r5" in small print near the "LeafLabs Maple" text next to the "infinity leaf" logo.
 The Maple Rev 5 repositioned the double header on the right hand side to better fit 0.1 inch pitch breadboard.
 This